Arnautt/whatsapp-group-analyzer/README.md

 # Whatsapp Group Analyzer

 Analyze automatically your WhatsApp group conversations just by uploading a text file.

-## How to use it

 Go to the application website HYPERLINK, follow the instructions on the sidebar and enjoy !